 To reduce injury risk, children should participate in varied sports, attend appropriate training sessions, wear appropriate safety protection and warm up and cool down properly.

 Motor development occurs during infancy and throughout childhood.
 Delays can occur when a child hasn’t had much opportunity to learn or practise a skill, whether that’s crawling as a baby or catching a ball as a child.

-As a guide, infants should be rolling and sitting by seven months and walking by 15 months.
+As a guide, infants should be rolling and sitting by seven months and walking by 15 months1.
 Toddlers should be climbing stairs and early running by two-and-a-half years.
-By seven years, children should be running, jumping, hopping and skipping.
+By six years, children should be jumping, hopping, skipping and riding a bike.